Skip to content

 Capture

-The Capture widget allows you to take a screenshot or screencast of virtual devices.
-This way, you can broadcast images or videos of your applications.
+The Capture widget allows you to take a screenshot of the virtual device display.

-• Click to take a screenshot of your virtual device display.
+Click to take a screenshot and save it on your computer.

 Identifiers